Jeff-Bouchard/hub.docker.com/pyuheprng/README.md

 - TLS keys (for DoT/DoH and other cryptographic protocols on the machine).
 - Smarter contracts and application logic that depend on unpredictable randomness.

 By continuously injecting this 1536-bit-class entropy into `/dev/random` and avoiding `/dev/urandom` for cryptographic material by policy, `pyuheprng` aims to **reduce the risk** of "weak RNG" conditions on this particular host (for example, during early boot or under heavy load).
-It does **not** guarantee the absence of RNG-related attacks, and it does not change how external infrastructure is configured.
+It does **not** ensure the absence of RNG-related attacks, and it does not change how external infrastructure is configured.

 ## Entropy deprivation mitigation